Boca Raton, Florida: IBM

 IBM's former South Florida laboratories, where the IBM PC was created, alongside Yamato Road.

 In the late 1960s, IBM announced their intentions to open a manufacturing plant in the area.
 In 1965, well before the extension of I-95 into Southern Florida, IBM, working in secret with the Arvida corporation, quietly purchased several hundred acres of real estate west of the CSX rail line and northwest of Florida Atlantic University.
 Originally situated in unincorporated Palm Beach County, the site was annexed into Boca Raton almost a year following its dedication in 1970.

 Construction of IBM's main complex began in 1967, designed by Marcel Breuer, and the manufacturing and office complex was dedicated in March 1970.
 The campus was designed with self-sufficiency in mind and sported its own electrical substation, water pumping station, and rail spur.

 By 1984 IBM was Palm Beach County's largest corporate employer, with 8,500 Boca Raton employees.
 Among other noteworthy IT accomplishments, such as the mass production of the System/360 and development of the Series/1 mainframe computers, IBM's main complex was the birthplace of the IBM PC, which later evolved into the IBM Personal System/2, developed in nearby Delray Beach.
 Starting in 1987, IBM relocated its manufacturing for what became the IBM PC division to Research Triangle Park in Raleigh, North Carolina, and converted the manufacturing facilities into offices and laboratories, later producing products such as the OS/2 operating system and VoiceType Dictation, later known as ViaVoice voice-recognition software.

 IBM maintained its facilities in the South Florida area until 1996, when the facility was closed and sold to Blue Lake Real Estate.
 The site was sold to T-REX Management Consortium, then to the Blackstone Group in 2005, who renamed it the Boca Corporate Center and Campus.
 The site was later renamed the Boca Raton Innovation Campus (BRiC).
 Crocker Partners, noted for its development of Mizner Park and Office Depot headquarters, purchased BRiC in April 2018.

 What used to be IBM's Building 051, an annex separated from the former main IBM campus by Spanish River Boulevard, was donated to the Palm Beach County School District and converted into Don Estridge High Tech Middle School.
 It is named after Don Estridge, whose team was responsible for developing the IBM PC.
 IBM returned in July 2001, opening the software development laboratory at Beacon Square off Congress Avenue.

-It is noteworthy that still left standing inside the old IBM complex is the office and conference table where Bill Gates signed his historic deal to supply IBM with the Microsoft MS-DOS operating system for its personal computer line.